Can a Christian Go to Hell?

 But a certain man named Ananias, with Sapphira his wife, sold a possession, and kept back part of the price, his wife also being privy to it, and brought a certain part, and laid it at the apostles’ feet.
 But Peter said, Ananias, why hath Satan filled thine heart to lie to the Holy Ghost, and to keep back part of the price of the land?
 Whiles it remained, was it not thine own? and after it was sold, was it not in thine own power? why hast thou conceived this thing in thine heart? thou hast not lied unto men, but unto God.
 And Ananias hearing these words fell down, and gave up the ghost: and great fear came on all them that heard these things.
 And the young men arose, wound him up, and carried him out, and buried him.
 And it was about the space of three hours after, when his wife, not knowing what was done, came in.
 And Peter answered unto her, Tell me whether ye sold the land for so much?
 And she said, Yea, for so much.
 Then Peter said unto her, How is it that ye have agreed together to tempt the Spirit of the Lord? behold, the feet of them which have buried thy husband are at the door, and shall carry thee out.
 Then fell she down straightway at his feet, and yielded up the ghost: and the young men came in, and found her dead, and, carrying her forth, buried her by her husband.
 And great fear came upon all the church, and upon as many as heard these things, (Acts 5:1-11, KJV, emphasis mine).

 Again, these are rare and infrequent accounts, which are reserved for the office of an Apostle or Prophet, and can only come by the revelation of the Holy Spirit.
 Pronouncing God’s judgment — which is always final — is very serious business.
 This is not a task we should covet from Him.
 Yet these accounts serve us just as well today as they did the early Church.
 God does indeed judge His people — sometimes swiftly, and we are to fear Him and obey Him.
 Sin is not something we can wink at or play with, or consider a trite matter.
 God takes our sin very seriously.
-Just consider what was done to Jesus.
+When we consider what Jesus truly suffered for our sin, it reveals God’s hatred and intolerance for sin.
 So yes, God does take sin seriously.
-And when He confront it, we need to take heed immediately.
+Therefore, when He confronts it, we need to take heed immediately.

 God desires truth in the innermost being (see Psalm 51 and 139).
 That means He desires to achieve His truth within us which is then measured appropriately according to His word.
 That is a work only the Holy Spirit can accomplish within a human soul that is fully surrendered.